preethiper/othello/README.txt

    sure that by looking ahead a few moves (in this case, 4 moves), my AI would do better.
 3. Being an absolute noob at alpha-beta pruning.
-Because we are trying to find a move that maximizes our score and minimizes the opponent's score (such that our score ends up being greater than that of our opponent's), finding such a move would make the AI more intelligent.
+Because we are trying to find the first move that maximizes our score and minimizes the opponent's score (such that our score ends up being greater than that of our opponent's), we stop traversal when we think that any move we find after the "best" move is not going to be any better.
 4. Attempting to optimize the amount of time needed to look up the score by putting it into a hashmap.
-Because hashmaps give the value of a given key in constant time, this was a good way to look up the score quickly.
+While this may not be the ideal solution due to the number of warnings I get for doing the long long type, because hashmaps give the value of a given key in constant time, this was a good way to look up the score quickly without recalculating it--so this entire process is a bit like memoization.